Rampage!

 But looking ahead, Jerry saw that they were running directly towards the ghoul, who was now in a ghostly form and floating a few feet off the ground twenty yards in front of them.

 "Back!
 Back the other way!" he ordered Matt.
 But it was no good.
 That direction was blocked by Abe also.
 Quickly turning, both boys saw that the first Abe was still back there, waiting for them.
-"How many of them are there?!"
+"How many of them

 Doing a short survey around them, Matt and Jerry counted at least ten Abes.
 They had the two gang members completely surrounded and were slowly closing the circle.